 As if that wasn't enough, she also started a GoFundMe page in an attempt to continue raising money for the event.
 Together with Doolittle, they pledged to match up to $3,000 in donations, a total that was exceeded shortly after the page was posted.
 The fundraising attempt ultimately raised a grand total of $38,678.
 (P Casella - MLB.com - November 27, 2015)

-Is A's reliever Sean Doolittle the most interesting man in baseball?
+Is Sean Doolittle the most interesting man in baseball?
 A new Oakland Athletics commercial emphasizes how a pitcher must trust his catcher, and shows how the team has been working toward building that relationship.
-We see pitchers Sonny Gray and Sean Doolittle each fall backward suddenly while saying "Trust fall!,'' a call that prompts catcher Josh Phegley and then fellow backstop Stephen Vogt to rush over, catch Gray or Doolittle in their arms and protect them from dropping to the floor in pain.
+We see pitchers Sonny Gray and Sean Doolittle each fall backward suddenly while saying "Trust fall!,'' a call that prompts catcher Josh Phegley and then fellow backstop Stephen Vogt to rush over, catch Gray or Doolittle in their arms, and protect them from dropping to the floor.

 When A's infielder Mark Canha tries a "trust fall" of his own, however, Vogt simply sits on the bench and watches him smack down on the dugout floor.